benjamincrozat/content/posts/laravel-migrations.md

 **Migrations also allow you to keep all your team members and environments in sync.**

-In theory, you could start working in a new place, clone the project onto your machine, and run `php artisan migrate` to generate a fresh and up to date database.
+In theory, you could start working on a new project, clone it onto your machine, and run `php artisan migrate` to generate a fresh and up to date database.
+Why?
+Because since migrations are based on code, they also are versionned just like the rest of the project.

 Interesting, right?
 Let's learn more about migrations!

-## The make:migration command
+## Laravel's make:migration command

+### Basic usage

 Creating a migration can be done thanks to Artisan with the command below: